UK government fights demand to hand over Boris Johnson's messages to COVID-19 inquiry

 The new evidence relates to alleged visits to Chequers, the prime minister’s official country retreat, as well as potential breaches in the leader’s Downing Street residence.

-Civil servants reported the information to police, which say they are assessing the new evidence.
+Civil servants reported the information to police, who say they are assessing the new evidence.
 Johnson denies wrongdoing.